 I am delighted to introduce our sixth Annual Responsible Investment Activity Report.
 This report comes at a time of change for the UK asset management industry, with the FCA's Sustainability Disclosure Requirements (SDR) and labelling rules promising to bring much-needed clarity to the sustainable investment market.
-Andy Clark Chief Executive Officer With over 35 years of experience in this area, responsible and sustainable investment is not an add-on - it's all we do, and we are committed to offering our clients products which contribute to a greener, more sustainable economy.
+Andy Clark Chief Executive Officer With over 35 years of experience in this area, responsible and sustainable investment is not an add-on - it's all we do, and we are fully committed to offering our clients products which contribute to a greener, more sustainable economy.
+It will come as no surprise that we will be seeking to adopt the FCA's sustainability labels across our entire fund range.
 We contend, however, that this new regime should not come at the expense of product innovation and flexibility - or create a 'tick-box' approach to the sustainable investment market.
-At EdenTree, our sustainable offering goes beyond the use of a label.
-It can be seen across the organisation, from our charitable ownership structure through to our product range.
+At EdenTree, our sustainable offering goes far beyond the use of a label.
+It can be seen at every level of the organisation, from our charitable ownership structure through to our product range.
 As stewards of your investment, we see first-hand how our engagement with companies can be a catalyst for positive societal and environmental change.
-We know too the importance of integrating sustainability across all our investment decisions, aligning long-term financial goals with efforts to address the climate crisis, tackle inequality and improve human rights.
+We know too the importance of rigorously integrating sustainability across all our investment decisions, aligning long-term financial goals with efforts to address the climate crisis, tackle inequality and improve human rights - issues that are increasingly material to market returns.
 As well as sitting at the heart of our investment process, sustainability sits at the heart of our business.
-Our Corporate Responsibility Committee ensures we consider our impact on people and the environment, and we are proud to be part of the Benefact Group, an international group of financial services companies that give all available profits to charities and good causes.
+Our Corporate Responsibility Committee ensure we abide by the same rigorous standards we expect of investee companies, and we are proud to be part of the Benefact Group, an international group of financial services companies that give all available profits to charities and good causes.
 It is this alignment of interests throughout our organisation that we believe sets us apart in the industry.
 This report shares our progress and achievements over the last year across our core responsible and sustainable investment pillars.
 We hope you enjoy reading through our updates, and as always, we welcome any comments and feedback.
 About Us EdenTree Investment Management began managing ethical - and latterly responsible, sustainable and impact - investments in 1988.
-We have a 35-year track record in this space; it is all we do.
+We have a 35-year track record of leadership in this space; it is all we do.
 Across our range of responsible, sustainable and impact funds we seek to invest in companies operating as sustainable businesses, as well as those contributing to environmental and social solutions.
 EdenTree is proud to be part of the Benefact Group, a diverse family of specialist financial services businesses, driven by our shared ambition to do right by our customers and clients, and united by a common purpose to give all available profits to charity and good causes.
 The Benefact Group is in turn owned by a registered charity, the Benefact Trust.